PrestaShop/docs/src/content/1.7/modules/sample-modules/order-view-page-new-hooks/_index.md

 - To be familiar with basic module creation.
 - To be familiar how Composer autoloads classes (https://devdocs.prestashop.com/1.7/modules/concepts/composer/)

-### Available Order View page hooks
+### Available hooks

-On module installation the following hooks can be registered:
+On module installation the following hooks can be registered, on the order view page:

  - `displayAdminOrderTabLink` - for adding tab links for tab content
  - `displayAdminOrderTabContent` - for adding tab content to Order page